 - (e) Tape Recordings.
 Any tape recording of a governmental meeting of the Village may be destroyed, erased or reused no sooner than 90 days after the minutes of the meeting have been approved and published if the purpose of the recording was to make minutes of the meeting. - (f) Limitation.
 This section shall not be construed to authorize the destruction of any public record after a period less than prescribed by statute or State administrative regulations. - (g) Preservation Through Microfilm.
 Any Village officer or the head of any department or division of Village government may keep and preserve public records in his possession by means of microfilm or other photographic reproduction method.
 Such records shall meet the standards for photographic reproduction set forth in §16.61(7)(a) and (b), Wis.
 Stats., and shall be considered original records for all purposes.
-Such records shall be preserved along with other files of the department or division and shall be open to public inspection and copying according to the provisions of State law and this Code. - 1.10 VILLAGE OF PORT EDWARDS CEMETERY.
+Such records shall be preserved along with other files of the department or division and shall be open to public inspection and copying according to the provisions of State law and this Code. - 1.09 VILLAGE OF PORT EDWARDS CEMETERY.
 The Village of Port Edwards Cemetery shall be managed and operated by the Village Board under rules and regulations and fees established from time to time by the Board.
+Details on its operation can be found in Village Ordinance #76.
+The village administrator is appointed as the cemetery manager to conduct the day-to-day operations of the cemetery.

-1.11 ABANDONED AND LOST PROPERTY.
+1.10 ABANDONED AND LOST PROPERTY.